Do you dream of owning your own online store?

 On your Shipping page, you can set shipping rates for different zones.
 We have a huge guide to all things shipping you should check out for this.

 On your Notifications page, you can customize the emails your customers will receive upon completing an order.
-Try these emails on for size.

 And you’re done with your website!
 Great job.

 Step 6: Set up a company and get a sales tax ID

 Once you’ve got your website, your suppliers, and your products, it’s time to think about setting up a business entity.

 The main benefit to this is that your business will operate as a separate entity from you, the owner.

 Essentially, this means you’re not personally liable for what happens to your business, and your personal assets are protected from any liabilities which your business might have.

 You don’t necessarily need to incorporate right out of the gate.

 While incorporating your business protects your personal assets, you can start as a sole proprietorship without any official paperwork.
 However, you’ll be taking a risk doing this.